DesiQuintans/siftr/README.md

 #> ✔ There was 1 result for query `homewolrd`.

-# Regular expressions are fine too
+# Regular expressions are fine, but must be given as a Character string
 sift(starwars, "gr(a|e)y")

 #> 4 hair_color